Moving to Australia – What you need to know

 Australia’s Climate – If you are emigrating from the United Kingdom or Ireland, the sunny weather can be enough of a reason for you to switch countries.
 Consider the fact you are moving to a country with a colorful climate map.
 You can easily end up at the other end of the thermometer.
 High temperatures should be considered as they can easily cause health problems or even casualties.
 You have to consider what climate suits you best.
 I suggest this to be a starting point for you in choosing where to live, as an attractive job opportunity simply doesn’t compensate for your health.

-Job opportunities and costs of living - Check if you qualify for an occupation from the new Australian SOL (Skilled Occupations List).
+Job opportunities and costs of living – Check if you qualify for an occupation from the new Australian SOL (Skilled Occupations List).
 Average Australian salaries might seem attractive and the tax brackets reasonable, but they are only prerequisites for improving your living standard.
 Your current lifestyle and future plans are the two main variables in the equation.
 You definitely need to know your net worth on the Australian job market.
 Beside the climate, this is probably the second most important factor in choosing an exact location to migrate to.
-Check what your options are by browsing through some of the recruitment agencies.
-The overall unemployment rate in Australia is 4.5%, however it varies on different states.
+Check what your options are by browsing through some recruitment options.
+The overall unemployment rate in Australia is 6.3%, however it varies on different states.

 Crime rate – The crime rate decreased dramatically over the past 10 years.
 A detailed survey by the Australian Bureau of Statistics reveals the kind of problems Australian states have.
 You should definitely have a look at it, when choosing a place to live.
 Some states have bigger problems with assaults and attempts of such and some are more concerned with the higher count of robberies.